-Based on this feedback, recent adjustments have been made including moving the program to 36 credit hours, removing the Overview course (some content was folded into newly redone Inro to SAcourse required for all first semester students), moving Diversity in HIED to a core required course (vs elective), moving Management to an elective course, and adding new breakout small group advising sessions at program orientation (virtual 2021 due to pandemic).
-DSA GA days are virtual due to the pandemic (with a later on campus visit date for those who accept offers), but we are still building in the personal connections student seek via an academic program session and a virtual game night with current students.
+Based on this feedback, recent adjustments have been made and recently refined including moving the program to 36 credit hours, removing the Overview course (some content was folded into newly redone Inro to SAcourse required for all first semester students), moving Diversity in HIED to a core required course (vs elective; taught by new faculty member), moving Management to an elective course, and adding new breakout small group advising sessions at program orientation.
+DSA GA days are still ever-shifting due to GA provider partnerships and their updated processes (we built in more program-specific contact such as an academic session, HIED student based tour, group dinner, etc.).
 Faculty also created a HIED M.Ed. alumnx newsletter for alumnx engagement (digital distribution), and a new HIED M.Ed. program handbook outlining program details for all incoming students to reference throughout the program.
-Students emphasized the importance of community building and belonging (especially in the pandemic), and as a result we are working on summer bridge efforts such as early "buddy" pairings with senior students and a "swag bag" for UofA pride, and we met the goal of creating HIED M.Ed. t-shirt and sweatshirts (from a student design contest).
+Students emphasized the importance of community building and belonging, and as a result we are working on summer bridge efforts such as early "buddy" pairings with senior students and a "swag bag" for UofA pride, and we met the goal of creating HIED M.Ed. t-shirt and sweatshirts (from a student design contest).
 The program also hosted multiple virtual recruitment sessions for students to meet with the program coordinator and current students.
-We are also working on a faculty-approved update to comprehensive exam processes.
+We are also working on a faculty-approved update to comprehensive exam processes which was finalized in 2022 for roll-out next year.